hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/yui-corda-ibc.md

             </td>
             <td>
-                close #21 by reducing the number of Corda nodes.
+                This PR does the following:
-For details, this PR does the following.
+- Add GitHub Actions workflow for testing

-- Merging a bank node and a notary node
+- Use debug build for the client written in Rust instead of release build
-- Removing a (unused) PartyB node
+- Update README (add usage)
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-08-12 16:04:43 +0000 UTC
+        Created At 2021-10-28 08:43:30 +0000 UTC
     </div>
 </div>